Quick Answer

 What Is Form I-9

-List A Documents
+List A Documents (Identity + Work Authorization)

-List A options for immigrants:
+Common List A documents for immigrants

 • Unexpired Employment Authorization Document (EAD card)